GIST-NJU/APPTS/README.md

 java -jar appts.jar  <MODEL_NAME><CONSTRAINT_NAME><CUTOFFTIME>
 For example: java -jar appts.jar demo.model demo.constraints 30

-Noted: (1)iopg-ft.jar is used to generate a initial CA and it must be in the same directory as apts.jar.
+Noted: (1)iopg-ft.jar is used to generate a initial CA and it must be in the same directory as appts.jar.
 (2) we also provide the .jar files for the alternative versions of APPTS, i.e., DPTS,SPTS and APTS, and these files are used  in the same way as appts.jar.